Code-Institute-Submissions/everyday-why/README.md

     - The Google fonts Libre Franklin and Roboto Mono are the two fonts used across the website with Sans Serif and Monospace as the alternative fonts respectively, for cases when the default options aren't loaded onto the website correctly.
       Both fonts are very legible and contrast nicely together.
 With Libre Franklin serving as the primary font for headlines and titles and Roboto Mono as the body text.
   - #### Imagery
-    - Images across the website play a huge role and a created to be analogous to the sites colour palette.
+    - Images across the website play a huge role and are created to be analogous to the sites colour palette.
   - #### Negative Space
-    - Negative Space helps to give the viewer some breathing space between both the images and Article section which typical has a lot of text.
+    - Negative Space helps to give the viewer some breathing space between both the images and article section which typically has a lot of text.

 - ### Wireframes

   Initial Wireframes developed at the start of the project are <a href="assets/images/RexAbba-AbbaMilestoneProjectWireframe.pdf" download>here.</a> One difference that can be observed is that I decided to make the Downloads & Resources page into the homepage which is now called Gallery.
-This choice to help easy navigation and provide a more welcoming homepage with appealing images.
+This choice was to help easy navigation and provide a more welcoming homepage with appealing images.

 ## Features

-This section contains all the features of the website
+This section contains all the features of the website.

 ### Gallery

 This is the homepage and hub for all the images and downloads.
 Each image has three anchor tags:

-- A download link to a high resolution version of the image.
+- A download link to a high resolution version of the image;
-- A download link to the project files and assets used to make the image and
+- A download link to the project files and assets used to make the image and;
 - A link that takes to the user to the related article.

 ### Questions & Anecdotes